-The Vegetation Red Edge is a feature of the reflectance of Earth vegetation: there is a limit (at a point near Wavelength 700nm) such that photons with shorter wavelengths (Visible Light) are generally absorbed and with longer wavelengths (Infrared light) are generally reflected and with sufficient plants across the surface of a world, this can produce a detectable "feature" in its reflectance spectrum, i.e., a jump in power.
-A feature like this is considered a possible candidate for a Biosignature for life on an Extra Solar Planet, in part because clouds or seasons might show a change in the strength of such a feature, constituting additional evidence.
-Another reason it is a candidate is that good candidates are "few and far between" and a long shot is better than none.
+The vegetation red edge (or just red edge, abbreviated VRE) is a feature of the reflectance of Earth vegetation: there is a limit (at a point near wavelength 700 nm) such that photons with shorter wavelengths (visible light) are generally absorbed and those with longer wavelengths (infrared light) are generally reflected.
+Sufficient such plants across the surface of a world can produce a detectable "feature" in its reflectance spectrum, i.e., a jump in power.
+Such a feature is a possible candidate for a biosignature for life on an extra-solar planet.
+Clouds or seasons might produce an observable a change in the effects of the feature, constituting additional evidence.
+There are not many plausible exoplanet biosignature candidates capable of being observed at stellar distances and all remain of interest.

-On another planet, life might be similar, since naturally-forming amino acids seem a reasonable "starting point" for the formation of organisms.
-A star with a similar Habitable Zone and planet might produce a similar Spectral Power Distribution of received Electromagnetic Radiation, inducing the development of similar mechanisms.
+On another planet, life might be similar, since abiotically-produced amino acids which could plausibly form there seem a reasonable "starting point" for the formation of organisms.
+A planet orbiting within the habitable zone of a similar star might receive electromagnetic radiation with a similar spectral energy distribution, inducing the development of similar mechanisms.
 Dissimilar stars might result in a similar feature but with a different cutoff wavelength.